ChikkiPikki/Duopoly/README.md

-# duopoly-online
+#Duopoly
-A non-commercialised trial version of the game Monopoly as Duopoly, but online
+An adaptation of the game Monpoly as Duopoly, but online